spinecone/build-a-bot-workshop/set_up_twitter.md

 *
 Create an account for the bot at https://twitter.com/signup. (don't worry about picking a perfect username, it can be changed later).
 * Note: if you've created a Twitter account before, you won't be allowed to use the same phone number to sign up for a new account.
 You can sign up for a free phone number at https://www.google.com/voice that will forward to your existing number.
+* If you would like, this is a good time to go to your account settings and turn off mobile and email notifications.
 *
 Visit https://apps.twitter.com/app/new to create a new Twitter application for this account.
 *